 Confirm whether the relevant provider’s qualifications have been accurately recorded on the Financial Advisers Register.
 In particular, confirm that:

-• If the relevant provider has met the qualification standard, all of the qualifications or training courses that go toward the relevant provider meeting the qualifications standard, should be recorded on the Financial Advisers Register and be marked as such, (using the check box as in the example above).
+- If the relevant provider has met the qualification standard via formal qualifications, all of the qualifications or training courses that go toward the relevant provider meeting the qualifications standard, should be recorded on the Financial Advisers Register and be marked as such, (using the check box as in the example above).
 These courses will be listed in column K of the dataset.
 See the section on ‘Qualification and training information to be recorded on the Financial Advisers Register’ above for more information,

-• If the relevant provider has not met the qualification standard, none of the qualifications or training courses have been marked as a ‘qualification, course and/or unit of study that goes towards the relevant provider meeting the qualifications standard set out in s921B(2) of the Corporations Act 2001 (Cth).’
+- If the relevant provider has not met the qualification standard via formal qualifications, and is relying on the experienced provider pathway instead, none of the qualifications or training courses need to be marked as a ‘qualification, course and/or unit of study that goes towards the relevant provider meeting the qualifications standard set out in s921B(2) of the Corporations Act 2001 (Cth).’
 These courses will be listed in column L of the dataset.

 If the AFS licensee is having trouble updating the relevant provider’s qualification and training courses, see the ‘Trouble shooting’ section below.